 Espresso is the base Americano (mixed with water), and Cappuccino (mixed with steamed, frothed milk with most of the froth on the top), Flat White (mixed with steamed frothed milk but a more fine micro foam texture distributed throughout the cup, with less foam on the top, giving the entire cup a texture) and other coffee drinks.

 What does filter coffee taste like?

 It depends on the coffee you’re using, but generally speaking filter coffee has a cleaner taste and mouthfeel than other brewing methods.
 It’s finely filtered, so it is more like tea in mouthfeel than cafetiere coffee which goes through a much less fine mesh and contains more solids.

 What about caffeine content?

 Espresso expert Michael York covers this in depth in his post Caffeine Content: Espresso Vs Drip Coffee, and the short answer is that it’s about volume.
 Espresso is intense, and packs a high caffeine punch, but a double espresso is roughly five times smaller in volume than a cup of filter coffee, so there’s more caffeine in a 10 ounce cup of filter coffee than in a 2 ounce double espresso.

 What are the popular manual pour over filter methods?

-Chemex – this works in a very similar way to V60 and Kalita Wave, the difference is that instead of the coffee filtering into your cup, it filters into the chemex jug, and this is a good way to make large volumes of coffee.
+This works in a very similar way to V60 and Kalita Wave, the difference is that instead of the coffee filtering into your cup, it filters into the chemex jug, and this is a good way to make larger volumes of coffee.